OpenFreeEnergy/gufe/docs/concepts/tokenizables.rst

         ...}),
     ]

 For keyed chains, the order of the elements in this list matters!
-When deserializing the keyed chain back into a gufe object, this list is iterated through in order, meaning that each gufe object can only reference gufe keys that come *before* it in this list.
+When deserializing the keyed chain back into a ``GufeTokenizable``, this list is iterated through in order, meaning that each object can only reference ``GufeKey``\s that come *before* it in this list.

-Below is a diagram of how a nested ``GufeTokenziable`` (in this case an alchemical network) can be represented as a keyed chain, with the first elements in the keyed chain at the bottom of the graph.
+Below is a diagram of how a nested ``GufeTokenizable`` (in this case an ``AlchemicalNetwork``) can be represented as a keyed chain, with the first elements in the keyed chain at the bottom of the graph.
 Note that this graphical representation is a Directed Acyclic Graph (DAG):

 .. image:: ../_static/alchemical_network_diagram.svg
     :width: 600
     :alt: Diagram of a keyed chain representation of an alchemical network.

 Serialization Methods
 ^^^^^^^^^^^^^^^^^^^^^

 All ``GufeTokenizables`` can be serialized as either JSON (``to_json()``) or `MessagePack <https://msgpack.org/index.html>`_ (``to_msgpack()``).
 JSON is preferable for human-readability, archival, and interoperability with other tools that do not use **gufe**.
-MessagePack is a more efficient format and ideal for passing information, but it is not human-readable and requires **gufe** for extracting any data.
+MessagePack is a more efficient format and ideal for passing information between processes, but it is not human-readable and requires **gufe** for extracting any data.

 .. note::